maryjohnben/decoder-ring-capstone/README.md

 - polybius() - accepts input and return number pairs as secret codes when used for encoding or return the original secret message when decoded.
 - substitution() - takes in input and a set of alphabtes and return encoded or decoded messages according to instruction.

-<p>This project is not deployed and needs to be run locally.
-Please follow the directions below to get the project to run locally. </p>
+<p>This project is not deployed on the cloud and needs to be run locally.
+Please follow the directions below for the project to run locally. </p>
 Project also has a working html portion.
 Feel free to check it out.
 <p>&nbsp  </p>
 Installation: